mlanza/ai-literacy/201/05-tools.md

 The lever has moved.
 What once required human follow-through now flows directly from request to result.

+## Tools in ChatGPT: The Suit Gets Upgrades

+In ChatGPT, tools are optional features you can enable.
+Some of the most useful include:

+* **Web Search** – Extends the model’s knowledge beyond its frozen training window
+* **File Handling** – Lets the AI read and analyze your uploaded documents
+* **Calendar Access** – Grants visibility into your schedule and the ability to manage events

+Developers are continually adding new capabilities — like Q showing Bond the latest high-tech gadget, or Tony Stark adding a new feature to the Iron Man suit.
+Each one is exciting not because it’s flashy, but because it removes friction and delivers real utility.

+They shrink the gap between idea and action.

 ## Tools Aren’t Just Gadgets — They’re Gateways

-It’s important to understand that tools aren’t just extra features bolted onto the AI — they’re **access points**.
+Tools aren’t just extra features bolted onto the AI — they’re **access points**.
 A tool includes two things:

 * **The capability** — what the AI is allowed to *do*
 * **The context** — what the AI is allowed to *see*

 Take the calendar tool, for example.
 It doesn’t just give the AI the ability to schedule events.
 It also gives it visibility into your actual calendar: your availability, your existing events, even the names of your meetings.

-This integration of action + data is what makes tools so powerful.
+This integration of action + data is what makes tools so valuable.

 A file tool isn’t just a document reader — it’s a connection to *your* document.
 An email tool isn’t just a way to write — it’s a way to draft and send *your* messages.